Is there a gender bias when it comes to YA literature?

 Some notes before the numbers: all data is based on reviews in the print editions of SLJ, starting with September 2015 and ending with September 2016.
 While there are additional reviews posted online, those were omitted from this count.
 Data came from the YA fiction pages, as well as the YA nonfiction pages.
 Any and all graphic fiction and nonfiction were excluded.
 No special review features or series review specials were included, in order to keep the potential data the same across all 13 issues.

 All authors were identified by the gender pronouns on either their own or their publisher’s website.
 This is, of course, a simplification of how gender works, but it was the most logical choice: the general public, looking up an author, would find those pronouns and use them.
-Transgender authors were categorized by preferred pronoun on their website.
-No authors in this data set preferred pronouns other than “he” or “she.”
+Transgender authors were categorized by the pronoun on their website.
+No authors in this data set pronouns other than “he” or “she.”

 Books with more than one author were categorized by the gender of every author listed.
 This means that a translation/reworking of a classic book like The Odyssey was categorized by the original author’s gender pronoun (“he,” as historically questionable as that might be in this case) and the author who did the translation/reworking.
 An author team which uses a singular pen name was identified by each author, and each of their genders were recorded.
 All percentages and averages were rounded to the nearest whole number.